Learn how to be patient in 5-minutes a week

 Yes, you don’t have control over everything that happens in your life, and that’s alright.
 Acknowledging life’s struggles as they come and accepting the fact that some things can’t be changed will put your mind at ease.

-This attitude takes many forms - whether it’s in the serenity prayer or ancient Greek philosophy of Stoicism.
+This attitude takes many forms - whether it’s in the serenity prayer or the ancient Greek philosophy of Stoicism.
 Some things just can’t be changed, and that’s fine.
 Wait them out.

 We all live busy lives and complete hundreds of important—at least to us—tasks every day.
 But do we ever take a moment to think and really evaluate our daily activities?
 Is everything as important as we make it out to be, or are there things and people that bring unnecessary stress to our lives?

 If you’re a perfectionist at heart, you’ll want to be the best at everything you do (but what’s really the true price of perfectionism?)
 You might also be tempted to take on more responsibilities than you can actually handle.
 Spending too much time on ultimately unimportant tasks will make it harder for you to find patience when you really need it.
-Patience can be a limited resource, and unnecessarily forcing yourself into situations that test it will deplete that resource for when it’s really needed.
+Patience can be a limited resource, and unnecessarily forcing yourself into situations that test it will deplete that resource when it’s really needed.

 While it’s true that the roots of impatience can usually be traced back to stressful habits, not everyone has the same things that set them off.
 With millions of neurons in your brain powering thousands of thoughts every second of each day (and night), it’s easy to move from task to task mindlessly, doing most things on autopilot.